nerufix/hexxagon-web/README.md

 ## using Docker

-If you have docker installed on your system, just run `docker-compose up -d` after inspecting the `.yml` file.
+If you have Docker installed on your system, just run `docker-compose up -d` after inspecting the `.yml` file.
+By default, the app should be available on port 8888.

 Note: it may be neccessary to disable firewall in order to provide access to local Docker network for LAN users.
 Either disable it entirely or make an exception for Docker (https://mlhale.github.io/nebraska-gencyber-modules/intro_to_firewalls/advanced/ for Windows users).